trychlos/pwix-env-settings-ext/README.md

 From our point of view:

-- `CoreUI` holds a default `l-app` layout, which can be configured.
+- `CoreApp` holds a default `l-app` layout, which can be configured.

 - Each page define its own layout, though if relies most often on the default layout.